Exploring the Allure of Serpentine Stone: Colors, Properties, and Spiritual Significance

 Types and Varieties: A Kaleidoscope of Choices

 Serpentine comes in various types and varieties, each with its unique characteristics.
-One such variety is "New Jade," which showcases hues of green reminiscent of its namesake.
+One such variety is “New Jade,” which showcases hues of green reminiscent of its namesake.
 Bowenite, another type of serpentine, exhibits a translucent quality, making it a popular choice for intricate carvings and jewelry.
+Serpentine gems are known for their distinctive coloration and markings, and they are believed to have therapeutic properties, such as promoting emotional balance and detoxification.
 The diversity of serpentine types allows for an array of creative jewelry designs, catering to a broad spectrum of tastes.

 THE HISTORY OF SERPENTINE